 This is a rare and exciting opportunity to explore Bamiyan, Afghanistan - one of the most beautiful, least-visited and historic corners of the planet.
 Andrew Quilty, an award-winning photojournalist based in Afghanistan, will be teaching us how to capture the essence of Afghanistan on camera.

-Learn how to take photographs with one of the world's most accomplished photojournalists, Andrew Quilty.
+Learn the art of photography in Afghanistan with one of the world's most accomplished photojournalists, Andrew Quilty.

-Clamber up the ramparts of Bamiyan's red fort, and amongst the dramatic ruins of the ‘City of Screams’, perched high on the cliffs over the Kalu river.
+Clamber up the ramparts of age old fortresses like Bamiyan's red fort, and amongst the dramatic ruins of the ‘City of Screams’, perched high on the cliffs over the Kalu river.

-Explore the hundreds of caves which pockmark the cliffs next to the famous Buddha niches (some of which are inhabited to this day).
+Created in AD 500, the Buddha's were infamously destroyed by the Taliban in 2001.
+We will explore the explore the vast niches and the hundreds of caves which pockmark the cliffs around (some of which are inhabited to this day).

 The sapphire-blue lakes of Band-e-Amir